drmomalik/codedtitles/README.md

 ## Case 4: Repeat Variables

 Lets look at our last example where our max_length was 3 and there is no splitting.
-This leads to equal new variable names for variables like “Attack_Rate”, “Attack_Rate_Total” and “attacK”.
+This leads to equal new variable names for variables like “Attack_Rate”, “Attack_Rate_Total” and “attack”.

 The code anticipates this and will sequentially add a number tag to repeat variables: